Fragility of Topology under Electronic Correlations in Iron Chalcogenides: Results

-Given that lightly Se-doped FTS exhibits an orbital-selective Mott phase (OSMP) at high temperatures, we attribute the modulation that scatters the topological surface state to the emergence of the OSMP.
+Given that lightly Se-doped FTS exhibits an orbital-selective Mott phase (OSMP) at high temperatures, we attribute the localized spin's fluctuation-driven modulation that scatters the topological surface state to the emergence of the OSMP.
 In FTS, the OSMP is characterized by the loss of coherence in the $d_{xy}$ orbital at high temperatures.
+The OSMP temperature for $x=0.19$ is approximately 50~K, which is consistent with the abrupt increase in linewidth shown in Fig.~3(e)~\cite{huang2022correlation}.
 Since the odd parity band responsible for the non-trivial topology mainly consists of $d_{xy}$ orbital, the onset of the OSMP significantly impacts the topological surface, diminishing its coherence and spectral weight in a manner analogous to its effect on the bulk bands.
 These aspects will be discussed in more detail in the Discussion section.

-Our results demonstrate doping- and temperature-dependent trends in the topological properties of band structures, as summarized in Fig. 4.
-Selenium doping sensitively controls the position of the odd-parity band, directly affecting the system's topology.
-Non-trivial topology emerges within a specific doping window determined by the crossing of even and odd-parity bands: while previous studies set the critical doping $x_2$ at approximately $x=0.45$~\cite{li2021electronic}, our findings newly establish a lower boundary $x_1$ between $x=0.04$ and $x=0.09$ (Fig. 4(a)).
-Additional temperature-dependent ARPES measurements reveal that the topological invariant itself remains unchanged across the studied temperature range.
-However, the topological surface states become significantly broadened and weakened with increasing temperature (Fig. 4(b)), resulting in a loss of their practically useful topological properties at high temperatures.
+It is also noteworthy that the pronounced broadening cannot be attributed to the phonon-driven thermal effect, as phonon-induced scattering is expected to be minimal at 50 K, considering the high Debye temperature and the robustness of the topological surface state against time-reversal-symmetric perturbations~\cite{maheshwari2018heat}.